Cultural Heritage

 The carillon in Mjøsa consists of 24 bells, ranging over two octaves.
 They are different in size and weigh from 29 to 680 kilograms with a total of 3.8 tonnes.

 The carillon was drawn by the architect Tor Kraft from Hamar.
 The bells are programmed to mark every hour from 09:00 to 21:00.
-First played a timing signal composed by Bjørn Sverre Kristensen, then the chimes followed by a melody.
-Every third hour, a longer melody.
-These vary with the seasons.
+First a timing signal is played composed by Bjørn Sverre Kristensen.
+Then the chimes followed by a melody.
+Every third hour a longer melody is played.
+The melodies change with the seasons.

-The bells can also be played on manually via a keyboard, and it is possible to play concerts.
+The bells can also be played manually with a keyboard and it is possible to play concerts.
 The carillon and its location has become a landmark and is unique to Hamar.